taha-parsayan/OPETIA-docs/source/what_is_opetia.rst

 - Standardized Uptake Value Ratio (SUVR) for 115 ROIs: mean, min, max
 - Cerebral Volume for 115 ROIs

-.. admonition:: OPETIA new release
+.. admonition:: OPETIA – New Release Highlights

-   OPETIA is now a stand-alone software!

-   The previous version of OPETIA relied on functions from the FSL software for image processing and data analysis.
-The new version of OPETIA is completely standalone, and therefore, there is no need to have FSL installed anymore.
-Instead, Python packages, including Ants and Nibabel, have been used for image processing, and Matplotlib for data analysis.

-   Furthermore, OPETIA can now be run on Windows as well!
-In addition to macOS and Ubuntu.

-   **The data processing pipeline has NOT changed, and is the same as in the Publication.**

-   In general, what has changed in the new version of OPETIA:

-   - Adding the processing if dynamic PET images.
+   - Added dedicated processing pipelines for dynamic PET imaging.
-   - Using Python packages (Ants, Nibabel, Matplotlib, Numpy) for data processing instead of FSL functions.
+   - Integrated Python-based neuroimaging libraries (ANTs, NiBabel, NumPy, Matplotlib) to support data processing aligned with standard FSL workflows.
-   - Ability to run OPETIA on Windows, macOS, and Ubuntu.
+   - Enabled cross-platform support, allowing OPETIA to run on Windows, macOS, and Ubuntu.
-   - Using one GUI for the whole software, instead of multiple GUIs for every tool.
-   - Adding the MRIcroGL for the image visualization and also DICOM to NIfTI conversion of images.
+   - Unified the user experience by consolidating all tools into a single, consistent graphical user interface.
+   - Integrated MRIcroGL for advanced image visualization, including built-in DICOM-to-NIfTI conversion.
-   - Adding a log box to print the data processing stages and possible errors.
+   - Introduced a logging panel to display processing steps, execution status, and error messages in real time.
-   - Adding the data processing pipeline flowchart for more clarity.
+   - Added a visual flowchart of the data processing pipeline to improve transparency and user understanding.

-   What has not changed:

-   - Data processing pipeline and method.
-   - Input and output data structure.
-   - Brain atlas for ROI analysis (Harvard-Oxford brain atlas).
-   - SUVR calculation method.
-   - Volume calculation method.